hpc2n/selecting-modules/docs/toolchains.md

 the specific versions of the modules included in the toolchain.
 Use `ml avail` to see what modules you can load given the toolchain you've loaded.

-Most modules have a specific default version for each toolchain that you can load without explicitly typing the version number.
+For some packages with very long or very short release intervals, there may be multiple versions of a software package available for your chosen toolchain.
+The version that loads by default if no version number is given will have a `(D)` to the right of it when listed using `ml avail`.
+This default version is subject to change, so it is recommended to always provide version numbers.

 Not all modules have a version associated with your choice of toolchain.
-In rare cases, there may be two or more versions of a software package available for your chosen toolchain, and in that case you need to specify the version you want.

-Please note that if you switch toolchains, the module system will attempt to upgrade or downgrade any associated modules to match.
-If one or more modules that were loaded for the previous choice of toolchain do not have a version installed that is compatible with the new toolchain, the module system will raise an error.
+If you switch toolchains, keep the following in mind:

+    * The module system will attempt to upgrade or downgrade any previously loaded modules to match the new choice of toolchain.
+    * If one or more modules loaded with the previous choice of toolchain do not have a version installed that is compatible with the new toolchain, then the module system will raise an error.
-If there is a built-in system version of a package and one or more modules provide alternative versions, loading any module version will override the system version.
-This is good: the system version of a package is subject to change and should generally be avoided if you want your programming to be reproducible.
-A prime example is Python; at most HPC centers, the system version of Python will be older than most of the module versions.
+    * For some packages (e.g., Python, Perl, etc.) there is a system version built into the operating system that runs without loading any module or toolchain.
+These should be avoided since they are subject to change.

 ## Compiling serial code using a toolchain

 If you have loaded a toolchain, choose your compiler from the following table